 So, what’s the connection between being an athlete and trading?
 I believe it has everything to do with the qualities and the mindset that these individuals have.

 Here are five traits that I think successful traders share with elite athletes:

 1. They are competitive.

 Top athletes are highly competitive by nature, and with this mindset comes their need to always look for advantages against their competition.
 Does this sound familiar?

-It should, because I have mentioned this many times in my previous articles.
 For a trader to be successful, he or she must find something that sets him apart from the rest of the herd.
 What’s his or her edge?